By Countryside New Farmer Academy interns Dylan and Trish

 Ladybugs, our new favorite beneficial insect, have found themselves a home at Old Trail Farm at a time when they are needed most.

-The 2021 season is in full swing – farms and gardens throughout Cuyahoga Valley National Park are bursting forth with new life, but in all the commotion of a record season at Old Trail Farm a few unexpected guests, aphids, have discovered a tasty treat in the leaves of a crop of hot peppers firmly rooted in experimental, “Greenhouse 2”.
+The season is in full swing—farms and gardens throughout Cuyahoga Valley National Park are bursting forth with new life.
+But in all the commotion of a record season at Old Trail Farm a few unexpected guests, aphids, have discovered a tasty treat in the leaves of a crop of hot peppers firmly rooted in greenhouse 2.
 The New Farmer Academy interns promptly noticed these little invaders wrecking some serious havoc on the young pepper transplants, and have been fairly successful keeping them under control since then.
 Aphids, however, are relentless – so as the heat rises giving access to extra energy, and colonies of ‘farmer’ ants develop a symbiotic relationship, the aphids bounce back stronger leading to a population explosion in the past week.